 Advocate Howitt was appointed as a Commissioner in June 2013.
 He has over thirty years’ experience as an advocate and is a consultant at Babbé having previously been a Partner.
 He served as President of the Guernsey Chamber of Commerce between 2001 and 2003.
 Advocate Howitt has served on a number of States Committees including being a non-States member of the Legislation Select Committee and its successor, the Legislation Review Panel, since 2004, the share transfer duty working party and the Inheritance Law Review Committee.
-He is also currently the Deputy Bâtonnier of the Guernsey Bar, a member of the Board of Examiners for the Guernsey Bar Examinations and a member of the Editorial Board of the Jersey and Guernsey Law Review.
+He was the Deputy Bâtonnier of the Guernsey Bar from 2012 to 2020, a member of the Board of Examiners for the Guernsey Bar Examinations and a member of the Editorial Board of the Jersey and Guernsey Law Review.

 Wendy Dorey was appointed as a Commissioner in November 2015.
 She has spent over twenty years in the financial services industry in the UK, France and Guernsey.
 She is currently Director of Dorey Financial Modelling, an investment consulting firm, and a Non-Executive Director of Schroders (CI) Limited.
 She has multi-sector experience across investment, banking and pensions, occupying senior posts in business strategy, governance and marketing and distribution for a number of leading institutions in the City of London.
 During that period, she was responsible for external risk reporting to the Financial Services Authority and embedding new "Treating Customers Fairly" processes.
 She was also responsible for the launch and on-going promotion of the Guernsey-domiciled M&G Property Fund to the UK Market.
 A strong advocate of continuous learning, she assisted the Investment Management Association in developing a new investment management syllabus for Independent Financial Advisors and, in 2018, gained the Institute of Directors Certificate and Diploma in Company Direction.
 She was admitted as a Chartered Director and Fellow of the IoD in 2019.